kubernetes/website/content/en/docs/reference/using-api/api-concepts.md

 GET).

-For some resources, the API includes additional subresources that allow fine grained authorization (such as separate viewing details for a Pod from retrieving its logs), and can accept and serve those resources in different representations for convenience or efficiency.
+For some resources, the API includes additional subresources that allow fine grained authorization (such as separate views for Pod details and retrieving its logs), and can accept and serve those resources in different representations for convenience or efficiency.